RoboticMind/Gridcoin-Site/Wiki/FAQ.md

 [Github](https://github.com/gridcoin-community/Gridcoin-Research/releases)
 and install over your previous installation.

-Do not delete the appdata\\GridcoinResearch folder.
-This contains data like your keys which let you access your coins
+**Do not delete the data folder.** This contains important data like your keys which let you access your coins.

 # Backup

 ## What can I do if I didn't save a prior version of wallet.dat?

-The wallet has an automated backup in place that will make daily backups (once every 24 hours) into %appdata%\\gridcoinresearch\\walletbackups.
+The wallet has an automated backup in place that will make daily backups (once every 24 hours) into walletbackups in the data folder.

 ## Which is the best practice to save my new wallet?